9SMTM6/mcmc-demo/README.md

 Generally I should find a way to profile webgpu render.
 Currently I'm mostly guessing from past reference points, and while I'm decently certain in my conclusions, it would be nice to have confirmation, and some foresight into upcoming issues ("will solving this just lead to another very close bottleneck", which is currently stopping me from some experimentations).

+Currently working:
+* with feature "profile"
+  * we start puffin, which can measure scope duration and gives a generic flame-graph from the rust side (no GPU)
+  * there appears a "backend" button which was largely copied from the egui demo and offers frametimes as well as informations about GPU allocations etc.

+Future ideas:
+* implement tracing from rust side for wgpu actions, blocked by: https://github.com/gfx-rs/wgpu/issues/5974
+* implement the stuff from https://webgpufundamentals.org/webgpu/lessons/webgpu-timing.html

 ## Non-Batched execution

 Currently I only support batched execution, to quickly see results of different configurations.